 Pressure Categories and Vent Performance

-Different appliances operate under positive or negative pressure.
-The flue vent system must handle the corresponding stress and maintain an airtight seal to prevent gas leakage.
+Different appliances operate under positive or negative pressure. gas boiler flue system must handle the corresponding stress and maintain an airtight seal to prevent gas leakage.

 Designing a Safe Appliance Exhaust Vent